innothetechgeek/titanium/readme.md

     e.g
     $params = 1;

-    with all this information, it a relevant class (Crontroller) and and method is called.. then the magic happens...
+    with all this information, a relevant class (Crontroller) and and method is called.. then the magic happens...

     to be continued.